dsoegijono/dailyprogrammer/166b_intermediate/README.md

 #### Notes

 If you're having trouble with the tree printing logic, that's fine - you can skip that if you want.
 Print it a different way that's easier to format.

+### My Output
+      2-x-3   3-x-3   5-x-5   7-x-11   17
+        6--x--9      25--x--77      17
+          54---x---1925         17
+            103950----x----17
+              1767150

+My first try was to just find the prime factors of the number.
+Once I got that, I built the tree upside down, multiplying the prime factors back to the original number.
+This isn't a solution to the challenge yet, and I'm still trying to figure that out.